 Dirty hubcaps stick out like a sore thumb.
-How do they become so dirty in the first place?
+As a resident of Mill Creek, do you wonder how do they become so dirty in the first place?
 The fact that they’re so close to the ground is partially the cause.
 The primary factor, though, is the brake dust that emanates from the brake pad.

 Most factory-installed brake pads are made from metal.
 However, you can upgrade to aftermarket pads made from ceramic.
 These pads still produce dust, but is light-colored, so it’s almost invisible to the naked eye.
-You may also reduce brake dust by installing dust shields that go on the back of the wheels.
+You can also reduce this residue by installing dust shields that go on the back of the wheels.